nightscout/nightscout-connect/README.md

 * `CONNECT_CARELINK_REGION` Either `eu` to set `CONNECT_CARELINK_SERVER` to
   `carelink.minimed.eu` or `us` to use `carelink.minimed.com`.

-For folk using the new Many to Many feature, please provide the username of the patient to follow using `CONNECT_CARELINK_PATIENT_USERNAME` variable.
+For folks using the new Many to Many feature, please provide the username of the patient to follow using `CONNECT_CARELINK_PATIENT_USERNAME` variable.

 ### `NEXT work in progress DRIVER`